 schedule, it’s important that you’ve also got set caloric intakes.
 Just because it’s your eating window doesn’t mean that you can just stuff your face with anything in sight.

 The point of fasting isn’t so that you can just overindulge when it comes time to eat.
 In fact, the entire point is to reduce the amount of meals that you have so that you don’t consume too many calories.
-By eating within your caloric intake, you will see the most positive intermittent fasting results.
+Be sure to eat within your caloric intake.

 When you do eat, eat right – Just as you can’t overeat while using an intermittent